π Core Layer

 HAVING COUNT(*) > 1;

-3. Referential Integrityβ
+3. Referential Integrity β refferential_integrityβ

+Purpose: Ensures all foreign keys reference existing primary keys.
 Why it matters: Broken referential integrity causes failed joins, orphaned records, and incorrect analytics.
+Example:

 SELECT order_id